TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/3-moving-repeating-snippets-to-partials.rst

        })}
    </f:for>

-Again there is no variable :html:`{tags}`.
-This time an index of Blogs is displayed instead of Blogposts of a single Blog.
-Still both have relations to tags which should be displayed the same way.
-With a single Partials and the `arguments`-Argument this is possible.
+Again, there is no variable :html:`{tags}`.
+This time, an index of Blogs is displayed instead of Blogposts of a single Blog.
+Both have relations to tags which should be displayed the same way.
+With a single Partial and the `arguments`-Argument this is possible.